-Good news: There’s now a huge range of 3D printer filaments, allowing hobbyists and professionals to create an almost unlimited variety of objects.
+Good news: There’s now a huge range of 3D printer filaments for 3D printers, allowing hobbyists and professionals to create an almost unlimited variety of objects.
 That includes not just a vast range of colors, but also filaments that provide realistic simulations of stone, wood, and metal.

 Without an understanding of the different 3D filament materials, results can be disappointing, so we’re taking an in-depth look at the pros and cons of the various types of 3D filament, and offering our suggestions for which are the best 3D printer filaments for a wide range of projects.